jswebguru/lackice_GEEAPI/README.md

 An example code to download the images of lake Sils from winter 2017-18 (with VV polarisation) is available on: https://code.earthengine.google.com/?scriptPath=users%2Frobertoaguilar%2Flakeice%3Asentinel1.
 You will need to create a GEE account.

 * To download several images, run the script: data_scripting/gee_browser.js on the browser once GEE tasks are ready (after running the downloading script).

-## Citation

-Kindly cite our paper, if you use this project in your research:

-> @article{tom_aguilar_2020:isprs,<br>
->&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;author    = {Manu Tom and Roberto Aguilar and Pascal Imhof and Silvan Leinss and Emmanuel Baltsavias and Konrad Schindler},<br>
->&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;title     = {Lake Ice Detection from Sentinel-1 SAR with Deep Learning},<br>
->&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;journal   = {ISPRS Ann.
-Photogramm.
-Remote Sens.
-Spatial Inf.
-Sci.},<br>
->&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;year      = {2020},<br>
->&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;volume    = {V-3-2020},<br>
->&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;pages     = {409--416},<br>
-}

-## Useful links
-1. Multi-sensor lake ice monitoring with machine (deep) learning.
-[Project github page](https://github.com/czarmanu/lake-ice-ml).
-2. Lake ice monitoring with webcams and crowd-sourced images with Deep-U-Lab.
-[Github repo (tensorflow code, pre-trained model)](https://github.com/czarmanu/deeplab-lakeice-webcams).
-3. Tom, M., Suetterlin, M., Bouffard, D., Rothermel, M., Wunderle, S., Baltsavias, E., 2019.
-[Integrated monitoring of ice in selected Swiss lakes](https://arxiv.org/abs/2008.00512).
-Final Project Report
-4. Tom et al. 2020, [Ice monitoring in Swiss lakes from optical satellites and webcams using machine learning](https://www.mdpi.com/2072-4292/12/21/3555), MDPI Remote Sensing, 12(21), 3555
-5. .
-Tom, M., Wu, T., Baltsavias, E., Schindler, K., 2021.
-Recent Ice Trends in Swiss Mountain Lakes: 20-year Analysis of MODIS Imagery.
-[Paper](https://arxiv.org/abs/2103.12434)
-6. .
-Tom, M., Jiang, Y., Baltsavias, E., Schindler, K., 2021.
-Learning a Sensor-invariant Embedding of Satellite Data: A Case Study for Lake Ice Monitoring.
-[Paper](https://arxiv.org/abs/2107.09092)
-7. .
-Tom, M., Suetterlin, M., Bouffard, D., Rothermel, M., Wunderle, S., Baltsavias, E., 2019.
-[Integrated monitoring of ice in selected Swiss lakes](https://arxiv.org/abs/2008.00512).
-Final Project Report
-8. Tom, M., Baltsavias, E., Schindler, K., 2020.
-[Integrated Lake Ice Monitoring and Generation of Sustainable, Reliable, Long Time-Series](https://ethz.ch/content/dam/ethz/special-interest/baug/igp/photogrammetry-remote-sensing-dam/documents/pdf/Misc/Lake_Ice_Project_Final_Report.pdf).
-Final Project Report

-## Licence

-MIT License

-Copyright (c) 2020 ETH Zurich

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
-LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
-SOFTWARE.

-Author: Manu Tom